-- 1. All of the above principle machine functions, as well as software for all shared service layers, run on the UNIX operating system as independent processes (data/program modules).
+- 1. All of the above principal machine functions, as well as software for all shared service layers, run on the UNIX operating system as independent processes (data/program modules).
 Memory space is allocated specifically for each module, which makes it impossible for one module to directly access the memory space of any other. - 2.
 Data transfer between modules is Unix socket-based, whereby communication is performed along ID-protected communication paths.
-This ensures exclusive connections among the modules present in the MFP, thereby preventing access by any module outside this predetermined set.
+This ensures exclusive connections among the modules present in the MFP, thereby preventing access by any module outside this pre-determined set.
 For example, incoming CSS data will only be sent to those modules designed to perform CSS data operations.
 This arrangement prevents illegal access to networks and internal programs from an outside line. - 3.
 All image data stored on the HDD or stored temporarily in the Image Memory is managed by a memory control module called the MCS (Memory Control Service), which ensures that the data can only be accessed by specified machine function(s).
 In addition, this arrangement prevents illegal access to this data from an outside line.

 User data stored in the HDD, such as the Address Book data, is managed by the UCS module.
-Access to this data is not possible by any module except those predetermined modules in the MFP itself.
+Access to this data is not possible by any module except those pre-determined modules in the MFP itself.
 This arrangement ensures that the data stored in the MFP cannot be accessed illegally via an external I/F.

 - 4. Communication between the MFP and its peripherals is conducted via the peripheral I/F using Ricoh-unique protocols.
 These exchanges are limited to pre-determined commands and data, and only take place after the MFP has recognized the peripheral device.
-If the MFP receives illegal data from the peripheral, it will judge that a perhiperal device failure has occurred or that the device is not connected. - 5.
+If the MFP receives illegal data from the peripheral, it will judge that a perhiperal device failure has occurred or that the device is not connected.
+This prevents any illegal access to internal programs or data. - 5.
 The MFP communicates with external coin/card-operated devices through the PEACE I/F in accordance with the same protocols used for its peripherals described in #4 above.
-It is possible to utilize such external devices in tandem with restrictions on the Available Functions for each individual user, in which case the device and MFP exchange the relevant information (e.g. User Code data). - 6.
+It is possible to utilize such devices in tandem with the access control settings for each user, in which case the device and STELLA-C2 exchange the relevant information (e.g. User Code data). - 6.
 With the @Remote function, the MFP is connected via the network to a Ricoh-developed device known as RC Gate, which is then connected to the @Remote Center, or to the @Remote Center directly.
+When connecting to the center directly, the MFP communicates via a LAN connection over the Internet, or via a modem connection over a VPN (Virtual Private Network).
 Before transferring any data, two-way authentication is performed using digital certificates between the MFP and RC Gate or MFP and @Remote Center, which ensures that the MFP cannot connect to any device other than RC Gate or to its single, pre-assigned @Remote Center.
 Communication between RC Gate/@Remote Center and the MFP modules responsible for @Remote operations is performed over exclusive socket-based connections, as described in #2 above.
 In addition, it is also possible to change the MFP settings to prohibit @Remote communication. - Communication with an external controller is performed via the VideoLink board over a serial connection, which uses a Ricoh-original communication protocol.
 The internal arrangement is designed such that the external controller cannot gain access to the MFP internal modules until after it has successfully cleared the device registration process.